panpas161/rendezvous/README.md

 You can now find a file named `conf.php` that contains important variables you should edit.
 These include the website title, as well as some additional pieces of text.

-Another important file is the `admins` file that is in the same directory and it includes a list of all e-mail addresses that if you login as you get to access the full settings of the software, e.g. to create slots, view them, etc.
+Within this file there's also the `$admins` array that includes a list of e-mail addresses of the instance administrators that can create slots, view reservations, etc.
-Make sure to include the correct e-mail for every person as they may have multiple ones, but RV only uses one of them.

 You can now visit the website in which you set up the software, and proceed with all the needed changes there.
 On your first visit, the database will be